-I believe that people fall into temptations of the flesh so easily because it is a false intimacy.
-Of course there is a certain amount of intimacy in all healthy relationships, but the temptation is kept to a certain extent.
-How do we know if we have gone beyond that unwritten extent?
+I believe that people fall into temptations of the flesh so quickly because it is a false intimacy.
+Of course, there is a certain amount of affection in all healthy relationships, but the temptation is kept, to a certain extent.
+How do we know if we have gone beyond that unwritten area?

-From personal experience it is when we have forgotten God in the midst of our sinning.
-Not only if we have forgotten him, but if in the back of our minds we can almost here him telling us that it is wrong - but the temptation has already grasped onto our actions with a steady, unforgiving grip that we try to silence it.
-Well, that is how it was for me, at-least.
-And may I add that this isn’t a rather small issue that should be pushed aside.
+From personal experience, it is when we have forgotten God in the midst of our sinning.
+Not only if we have forgotten him, but if in the back of our minds we can almost hear him telling us that it is wrong - but the temptation has already grasped onto our actions with a steady, unforgiving grip that we try to silence.
+Well, that is how it was for me, at least.
+And may I add that this isn’t a small issue that should be pushed aside.

 I had many waves of regret from the last experience so why couldn’t I stop and prevent the recent one?
 Maybe it’s because old habits die fast, or it could be that I am just weak in this specific area.
 Everyone has a flaw, and many have a handful of them.
-It is not that we have asked for these flaws, nor have we asked for perfection, however, this is what makes us HUMAN!
+It is not that we have asked for these deficiencies, nor have we asked for perfection.
+However, this is what makes us HUMAN!

 How great is our God to pull us away from temptation even after we have dipped our feet into it?
-His forgiveness of sins are everlasting and we are remade anew.
+His forgiveness of sins is everlasting, and we are remade anew.
 Without having gone through times of trials, how would we have learned that they are wrong?
-We are molded into better people once we have received the consequences for our actions.
+We are molded into better people once we have received the consequences of our actions.

-The better response to all this might be to not fall into temptation from the get-go, but like I had said earlier, we are human, some of us stronger, and some of us weaker.
-But at the end of the day the tough times that we are being put through will only make us stronger in our faith.
+The better response to all this might be to not fall into temptation from the get-go, but as I had said earlier, we are human, some of us stronger, and some of us weaker.
+But at the end of the day, the tough times that we are being put through will only make us stronger in our faith.